That Software Guy, Inc.'s Logo

 This step is optional; if you prefer, you can add your own marketing text.

 Note that CAT has different semantics in Big Spender when compared to Better Together.
-In Better Together, CAT only includes items directly below the specified category (i.e. CAT means "parent category").
-In Big Spender, CAT includes all items below the specified category, whether they are directly below or in subcategories.
+In Better Together, CAT only includes items directly below the specified category (i.e. CAT means "parent category" based on the master_categories_id field in the products table).
+In Big Spender, CAT includes all items in the specified category, whether they are directly below or in subcategories.

 Men's Clothing (category 3)